makrai/notes/kornai23-vector-sem.md

     so slight that we see no reason to even make the distinction:
   * eg `part_of` (discussed in 2.4 above) and `is_a`
 * The U/V (intransitive/transitive) distinction (p71)
-* Since our goals are remarkably close, and our motivations are nearly (p72) identical, readers of Jackendoff and Audring (2020) may find a direct comparison between the two formalisms helpful
+* Since our goals are remarkably close, and our motivations are nearly ident, readers of Jackendoff and Audring (2020) may find                     (p72) a direct comparison between the two formalisms helpful
-  * Turning to the semantic component, we avoid the system of linking and coindexation that J&A 4.13.1 rely on (the equalizers introduced in 3.3 will to some extent make up for this loss)
+  * Turning to the semantic component, we avoid the system of linking and coindexation that J&A 4.13.1 rely on (equalizers introduced in 3.3 will to some extent make up for this loss)

 # 3 Time and space